-If you change your name or address...
-Notify the IRS immediately if you change your business name or address.
-Write to the IRS office where you file your returns (using the Without a payment address under Where Should You File, later) to notify the IRS of any name change.
+Write to the IRS office where you file your returns (using the Without a payment address under Where Should You File, later) to notify the IRS of any business name change.
 See Pub.
-1635, Employer Identification Number: Understanding Your EIN, to see if you need to apply for a new EIN.
+1635 to see if you need to apply for a new EIN.